Spain – The perfect location to retire

 Although many people in Spain do own cars, it’s not a requirement.
 Public bus transportation is very easy to find and extremely cheap to use.
 Also, you can travel throughout Europe and back to the UK very easily.
 Travel by train or air.
 Or you can also drive your car and take a ferry from the north coast.

 For many retirees from the UK and other countries, the people of Spain present a nice change of pace.
-Known for the friendly and laid-back attitudes, the Spanish people are often welcoming of new residents.
+Known for the friendly and laid-back attitudes, the Spanish people are very welcoming of new residents.
 It won’t take you long at all to meet new friends.

 Relaxed way of life.